What does fitness have to do with leadership?

 So you know the drill….long hours spent putting out fires all day long, no time to think or process information, quick decisions (that may or may not backfire on you), barely time to eat, over 500 emails per day that need your response, back-to-back meetings……..
 Is this YOU?

 Eventually this WILL wear you down.
 You may not want to admit it, but it IS happening or WILL happen.
 Maintaining your physical fitness is critical if you want the stamina to excel in your career and handle your ever-growing daily responsibilities.

 The good news is that with the proper fitness and nutrition program you will reduce your fatigue, improve your mental agility, make better decisions, and decrease your stress level.
 Yes, and there is another benefit to being fit – your team will be more productive!
 Ok, so you might be wondering just how that works.

-For 10 years I competed in amateur bodybuilding, worked full time, and raised my children.
+For 10 years, I competed in amateur bodybuilding, worked full time, and raised my children.
 So, I know it CAN be done….you CAN make the time.
-And with a strong enough desire you CAN be disciplined about it.
+With a strong enough desire you CAN be disciplined about it.
 Below are some very high-level tips to get you started.
 If you need more detail, please drop me an email and we can go into the weeds.
 You owe this to yourself and to your team.

 - Block out time at least three times per week to lift weights (30 – 60 minutes)